marcelpetersen/mobil/pages/startup-stage.md

       alt="Google for Startups logo" /></a>
   col_2:
     headline: ''
-    content: The Startup Stage Battle is a one-hour session during the WMS19 where five founders will pitch onstage to a select jury and more than 350 hand-picked guests.
-Afterward, our partners will give a prize to the winner during the event.<br><br>
-      Join us and increase the connections you need to accelerate your success.<br><strong>Want to be part of the challenge?</strong><br><a class="round-cta dark mt-4" target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSeWX2z1Zr2CXY3bzxDI0xbmG-iyP4hCSzuomvZzvXD3BXc7-A/viewform">Apply
+    content: During the WMS19 five founders will pitch onstage to a select jury and more than 350 hand-picked guests.
+Afterward, our partners will give a prize to the winner during the event.<br><br>Join us and increase the connections you need to accelerate your success.<br><strong>Want to be part of the challenge?</strong><br><a href="https://docs.google.com/forms/d/e/1FAIpQLSeWX2z1Zr2CXY3bzxDI0xbmG-iyP4hCSzuomvZzvXD3BXc7-A/viewform">Apply
       here</a>
   bg_image: ''